mowanadigital/beautifulmosari/_articles/development/2016-12-18-driven-to-ace.markdown

 ---
 layout: post
 title:  "Driven To Ace"
 description: When I first realized that there were limited opportunities in Botswana for my area of interest, I decided to use my tennis talent to pursue my studies in the United States of America.
-I have been playing tennis for 14 years now and having been at number 1 in Botswana for a few years, I was good enough for an American university.
 date:   2016-12-18
 categories: jekyll update
 img: development_Gordon_C_Jones.jpg